postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ---

 The _Private API Network_ provides a central directory of all the APIs your team uses internally.
-Your team can learn about and access these APIs and start using them right away.
+Your team can access these APIs and start using them right away.

 APIs in the Private API Network are visible to logged-in users who are a part of your Postman team.
 Users who aren't a part of your team can't find or access these APIs.